 A survey using gangs of gill nets with different mesh-sizes has been developed and used since 1985 with the objective of assessing the abundance of age 2 and age 3 cod in the inshore areas.
 The indices in all areas (NAFO 1B and 1D) are generally above the levels observed during the 1990's.
-The West Greenland inshore gillnet survey was in 2013 conducted in the areas NAFO 1B and NAFO 1D.
-The overall index is higher than the time series mean, but it has declined compared to high recruitment in 2011 and 2012, which was caused by a large 2009 YC that is no longer caught in the survey as 4 yr old.
-In NAFO 1D, the 2011 YC is the largest seen since the 2004 YC.
-In NAFO 1B, catch rates have decreased following two years of time series high recruitment, and current catch rates are similar to the time series mean.
+The West Greenland inshore gillnet survey was in 2014 conducted in the areas NAFO 1B and NAFO 1D.
+The overall index is higher than the time series mean, but it has declined compared to high recruitment in 2011 and 2012, which was caused by a large 2009 YC that is no longer caught in the survey as 5 yr old.
+In NAFO 1D, the 2011 YC is the dominating YC at age 3 as was the case at age 2 in 2013.
+In NAFO 1B, catch rates have decreased substantially following three years of time series high recruitment, and current catch rates are below the time series mean.